open-dev-top/full-blockchain-solidity-course-js/Lesson10/nextjs-smartcontract-lottery/README.md

 # First, in this empty folder
 npx create-next-app@12.1.5 .

-# Then, copy the example's package.json and yarn. lock file in this folder
+# Then, copy the example's package.json and yarn.lock file in this folder
 yarn install
 yarn add --dev prettier
 yarn add react react-dom moralis-v1 react-moralis